Current as of December 2014 | Download print version (in PDF)

-Societal Organizations without legal entity status shall be established by a minimum of three Indonesian citizens.
+Societal organizations without legal entity status shall be established by a minimum of three Indonesian citizens.
 They are formally recognized upon the issuance of a Registration Certificate (Surat Keterangan Terdaftar or SKT) from the Ministry of Home Affairs for a national-level organization, or governor for a provincial-level organization, or mayor/bupati for a city/regency-level organization.
-The Law further stipulates that national level organizations are organizations that have organizational structure in a minimum of 25 percent of the total number of provinces in Indonesia; provincial level organizations are organizations that have organizational structure in a minimum of 25 percent of the total number of cities/regencies in a province; and city/regency level organizations are organizations that have organizational structure in a minimum of one district.
+The law further stipulates that national level organizations are organizations that have organizational structures in a minimum of 25 percent of the total number of provinces in Indonesia; provincial level organizations are organizations that have organizational structures in a minimum of 25 percent of the total number of cities/regencies in a province; and city/regency-level organizations are organizations that have organizational structures in at least one district.

-There are also more simple types of societal organizations, i.e., ones without formal documents, such as a Deed of establishment, organizational work plan, and Tax ID.
-The data of such organizations is collected by the Camat (District Head) (Article 18).
+There are also more simple types of societal organizations, i.e., ones without formal documents such as a deed of establishment, organizational work plan, and tax identification.
+The data of such organizations is collected by the Camat (District Head) (Law on Societal Organizations Article 18).

 B. Public Benefit Status

-A foundation’s assets (cash, goods or other types of assets) must not be transferred or distributed directly or indirectly among the members of the Governing Board, Supervisory Board, or Executive Board, the foundation's employees, or any other parties having an interest in the foundation (Article 5 Law on Foundations (2001)).
-A foundation must not divide the income of its commercial enterprises among the members of the Governing Board, Supervisory Board, or Executive Board (Article 3 Law on Foundations (2001)).
+A foundation’s assets (cash, goods, or other types of assets) must not be transferred or distributed directly or indirectly among the members of the Governing Board, Supervisory Board, Executive Board, the foundation's employees, or any other parties having an interest in the foundation (Law on Foundations Article 5).
+A foundation must not distribute the income of its commercial enterprises among the members of the Governing Board, Supervisory Board, or Executive Board (Law on Foundations Article 3).

-Moreover, the Elucidation section of the law states that members of the Governing Board, Supervisory Board, or Executive Board must be volunteers who do not receive a salary, wages, or honoraria (beyond reimbursement for expenses).
-Law No. 28 of 2004 introduces an exception to this prohibition: members of the Executive Board can be compensated if they: (i) work directly and full-time for the foundation, (ii) are not the founders of the foundation, and (iii) are not affiliated with the founders, the Governing Board, or the Supervisory Board.
+Moreover, the “Elucidation” section of the Law on Foundations states that members of the Governing Board, Supervisory Board, or Executive Board must be volunteers who do not receive a salary, wages, or honoraria (beyond reimbursement for expenses).
+Law No. 28 of 2004 introduced an exception to this prohibition, such that members of the Executive Board may be compensated if they: (i) work directly and full-time for the foundation, (ii) are not the founders of the foundation, and (iii) are not affiliated with the founders, the Governing Board, or the Supervisory Board.

-The Executive Board is also prohibited from entering into “self-dealing” transactions (Article 38 Law on Foundations (2001)).
+The Executive Board is also prohibited from entering into “self-dealing” transactions (Law on Foundations Article 38).
 It may not enter into agreements with any organization affiliated with the foundation, the members of the Governing Board, Supervisory Board, or Executive Board of the foundation, or an employee of the foundation.
-However, the prohibition is not applicable when the agreement seeks to help the foundation to attain its objectives.
+However, this prohibition is not applicable when the agreement seeks to help the foundation to attain its objectives.

-There is no law restricting a member from receiving a direct or indirect benefit from an association.
+There is no law restricting an association member from receiving a direct or indirect benefit from the association.

 3. Societal Organizations without Legal Entity Status